lbright-liu/SPARC/README.md

 ## Demo Dataset

-The included demo is a fixed, domain-balanced subset of the scMultiSim-v5 high-noise-prior benchmark used in the SPARC paper.
+The included demo is a fixed, domain-balanced subset of the scMultiSim high-noise-prior benchmark used in the SPARC paper.

 | Property | Demo setting |